-- There appears to be significant overlap between SEAR and the obligations under the Additional Conduct Standards (e.g. there is some overlap between SEAR Duty of Responsibility, at least as regards delegation, and the requirements regarding delegation in the Additional Conduct Standards) - Whilst RFSPs not in scope of SEAR are not technically required to produce statements of responsibilities and responsibility maps, such frameworks will assist Persons in Senior Roles to understand their respective responsibilities and therefore aid compliance with the Additional Conduct Standards - RFSPs not in scope of SEAR should still consider what further supports set out in Section 3 above should in practice be put in place to support Persons in Senior Roles (see Key actions) - In due course regulatory guidance on steps expected to comply with e.g. the Duty of Responsibility in SEAR may be a useful reference point for RFSPs supporting Persons in Senior Roles, although this guidance should not take precedence over what, in practice, can be reasonably required of Persons in Senior Roles in their own firms, roles and circumstances
+- There appears to be significant overlap between SEAR and the obligations under the Additional Conduct Standards (e.g. there is some overlap between SEAR Duty of Responsibility, at least as regards delegation, and the requirements regarding delegation in the Additional Conduct Standards) - Whilst RFSPs not in scope of SEAR are not technically required to produce statements of responsibilities and responsibility maps, such frameworks will assist Persons in Senior Roles to understand their respective responsibilities and therefore aid compliance with the Additional Conduct Standards - RFSPs not in scope of SEAR should still consider what further supports set out in Section 3 above should in practice be put in place to support Persons in Senior Roles (see Key actions) - The guidance provided by the Consultation on steps to comply with e.g. the Duty of Responsibility in SEAR, and to meet the Additional Conduct Standards, is a useful reference point for RFSPs supporting both PCFs and CF1s